jisungahn10/jisungahn10.github.io/_projects/1_project.md

     simulation caption
 </div>

+The lowest layer is simply walking.
+The tactical planner uses information from the camera and the IMU to decide where to reposition, subsuming the walking layer.
+If kicking the ball would result in a more advantageous game state, kicking is activated, inhibiting all the layers below.
+Finally, if the ball is not found, the player will look for the ball, while repositioning to a more defensive location.
+The ball is always progressed towards the opposition's goal when the kicking condition and the tactical planner are combined.
+The purpose of buildup is to move the ball towards the opposition's side, while the purpose of offensive play is to move the ball into the opposition's goal.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/robocup23/img/robocup_subsumption_architecture.png" title="robocup subsumption architecture" class="img-fluid rounded z-depth-1" %}